Nous: Aristotle

-Post Aristotelian classical theories
+Post-Aristotelian classical theories

 Until the early modern era, much of the discussion which has survived today concerning nous or intellect, in Europe, Africa and the Middle East, concerned how to correctly interpret Aristotle and Plato.
-However, at least during the classical period, materialist philosophies, more similar to modern science, such as Epicureanism, were still relatively common also.
+However, at least during the classical period, materialist philosophies, more similar to modern science, such as Epicureanism, were still relatively common.
 The Epicureans believed that the bodily senses themselves were not the cause of error, but the interpretations can be.
 The term prolepsis was used by Epicureans to describe the way the mind forms general concepts from sense perceptions.

 To the Stoics, more like Heraclitus than Anaxagoras, order in the cosmos comes from an entity called logos, the cosmic reason.
 But as in Anaxagoras this cosmic reason, like human reason but higher, is connected to the reason of individual humans.
 The Stoics however, did not invoke incorporeal causation, but attempted to explain physics and human thinking in terms of matter and forces.
 As in Aristotelianism, they explained the interpretation of sense data requiring the mind to be stamped or formed with ideas, and that people have shared conceptions that help them make sense of things (koine ennoia).
 Nous for them is soul "somehow disposed" (pôs echon), the soul being somehow disposed pneuma, which is fire or air or a mixture.
 As in Plato, they treated nous as the ruling part of the soul.